AnthonySteele/anthonysteele.github.io/AgainstAutoMapper.md

 > With AutoMapper, we could enforce our view model design philosophy.
 This is the true power of conventions - laying down a set of enforceable design rules that help you streamline development along the way.

 So there is a better case for AutoMapper when the mapping is is "wide but shallow" i.e. lots of fields to map, but the names map exactly without complex configuration.
 The value add seems to be in object flattening and null handling - but this might not be so important any more, since modern c# has several new tricks to deal with nulls.

+It also is key if you can enforce the convention that view model member names match.
+I am in favour of names matching as much as possible anyway, simply because it is less unnecessary complexity to keep in mind.
+But when they do easily match, there is a better case for AutoMapper.
+Lets consider when that's easy and when it is not:

+* If your view model is consumed by a razor page or other templating engine, for server-side rendering in the same application then you have complete freedom to name the view model field anything that you want, and you can easily enforce the convention.
+* If your view model is served on an API, and consumed by an associated front-end such as a "Single-Page App" then it's is quite easy to change the view model, if the corresponding front-end change is made and shipped at the same time.
+* If your view model is served on an internal API, and consumed by more than one in-house client, then it is harder to change view model layout, but you can probably get impacted parties to make the necessary changes, given time.
+* If your view model is served on a public API, and consumed by many parties outside of the organization, then this is very hard, and as a rule you never change field names without a very good reason and lots of time for client to migrate.
+Changes are often batched, and there is often a "new" and "old" version of an endpoint running in parallel for a long time.
+Expect to send reminders to help some clients with the migration.
+* If your model is sent to a third-party API then you have no choice, they define the contract.

 > If you find yourself hating a tool, it's important to ask - for what problems was this tool designed to solve?
 And if those problems are different than yours, perhaps that tool isn't a good fit.